-- 1. Work closely with the Office of Advancement and Alumni Engagement to develop and maintain relationships with donors to build financial support for further acquisitions, collection processing, and engagement programs for literary and poetry collections. - 2.
-Support or lead grant writing aligned with poetry and literature initiatives in the Rose Library.
+- 1. Work closely with the Office of Advancement and Alumni Engagement to develop and maintain relationships with donors to build financial support for further acquisitions, collection processing, and engagement programs for African American collections. - 2.
+Support or lead grant writing aligned with African American collection initiatives in the Rose Library.